-On completing the training period, trainee solicitors should be competent to exercise the rights of audience available to solicitors on admission.
+On completing the period of supervised practice, RSLs must be competent to exercise the rights of audience available to solicitors on admission.

-Their experience will enable them to understand:
+Their experience will enable them to understand and execute the following:

 - the communication skills of the advocate - the techniques and tactics of examination, cross-examination and re-examination - the need to act in accordance with the ethics, etiquette and conventions of the professional advocate.